+'''

-''' gsl_matrix gsl_matrix_alloc (size_t n1, size_t n2) [Function]
+gsl_matrix gsl_matrix_alloc (size_t n1, size_t n2)

+'''

 This function creates a matrix of size n1 rows by n2 columns, returning a pointer to a newly initialized matrix struct.
 A new block is allocated for the elements of the matrix, and stored in the block component of the matrix struct.
-The block is "owned" by the matrix, and will be deallocated when the matrix is deallocated. '''
+The block is "owned" by the matrix, and will be deallocated when the matrix is deallocated.
+Requesting zero for n1 or n2 is valid and returns a non-null result.

+'''

-''' gsl_matrix gsl_matrix_calloc (size_t n1, size_t n2) [Function]
+gsl_matrix gsl_matrix_calloc (size_t n1, size_t n2)

+'''

-This function allocates memory for a matrix of size n1 rows by n2 columns and initializes all the elements of the matrix to zero. '''
+This function allocates memory for a matrix of size n1 rows by n2 columns and initializes all the elements of the matrix to zero.

+'''

-''' void gsl_matrix_free (gsl_matrix m) [Function]
+void gsl_matrix_free (gsl_matrix m)

+'''

 This function frees a previously allocated matrix m.
-If the matrix was created using gsl_matrix_alloc then the block underlying the matrix will also be deallocated.
-If the matrix has been created from another object then the memory is still owned by that object and will not be deallocated. '''
+If the matrix was created using gsl_matrix_alloc() then the block underlying the matrix will also be deallocated.
+If the matrix has been created from another object then the memory is still owned by that object and will not be deallocated.